Introduction

 Reporting

-Before and after figuring out what you want in your report, I highly recommend looking at these public reports to get inspiration for formatting and findings.
+Before and after deciding what to include in your report, it is worth reviewing these public reports for inspiration on formatting and findings.

 How to Write a Good Report

-This section will cover general reporting tips that will help you write an outstanding report.
+This section covers general reporting tips for writing an outstanding report.

-I've almost entirely based this section on the BHIS Pentest Reporting course by BB King that is also available as a pay what you can course from Antisyphon Training.
+The majority of this section is based on the BHIS Pentest Reporting course by BB King, also available as a pay-what-you-can course from Antisyphon Training.

 General Tips